 We hold a conference call on the fourth Monday of every month at 3 p.m.
 ET.
 We take an hour to talk about the Section's activities, current issues in environmental health, opportunities for collaboration, and more.
 If you are a Section member, we would love for you to join us.
 If you are not a member, please consider signing up for an APHA membership at the top of this page or adding our Section to your current membership.
 We know you'll appreciate our selfless and brilliant professional community as much as we do!
 If you are a member of the Environment Section but do not receive our announcements, please contact Niru Murali.

 As members APHA, we are committed to educating the public about environmental health.
 We do this by contacting our legislators, commenting on federal proposals, collaborating to advance environmental stewardship, writing policy statements, and more.

 Policy statements help shape APHA's position on legislation and regulations, help others write briefs and statements about public health issues, highlight the latest research on specific public health topics, and serve as a resource for the general public.
-Many of the policy statements adopted by APHA in 2017 were vetted by the Environment Section.
-We also have over 400 policy statements related to the environment in our policy statement database.
+We have over 400 policy statements related to the environment in our policy statement database.

 2018 Environment Section Award Winners